 As I’m writing this, it's only a few months left till the end of the year.
 I’m at my desk with my hands typing away on my keyboard as I stare at the google document on my monitor.
 The bracelet on my left wrist is still seen in my peripheral vision.
 Throughout my time in college and beyond, there's no doubt that I’ll be faced with opportunities and experiences from adjusting my life in college to partaking in club activities, and then from pulling all-nighters before a particularly difficult exam to getting to work on my own start-up.
 Instead of worrying if I'm up for these activities, I'll do it anyway.
 I’ll face them all head on.
 I’ll wear the bracelet.

+Dear Joe:

+The connection between something so simple such as wearing a bracelet and taking action on new opportunities might not be apparent to some.
+However, you managed to turn a seemingly mundane experience into a growth opportunity.

+It would be great if you could tie in the conclusion to the impact of wearing the bracelet – I felt that this was not explicitly highlighted.

+In terms of the story, as a reader I find that the visualization and flow works very well.

+Good job!

+ALL-in Essay Editor

+Thalia